Center for the Neuroscience of Psychedelics

-Our foundational research studies aim to understand how psychedelics facilitate changes in brain structure and function, with an initial focus on psilocybin for patients with treatment-resistant depression, and MDMA for patients with treatment-resistant PTSD.
+Our foundational research studies aim to understand how psychedelics facilitate changes in brain structure and function, with an initial focus on psilocybin for patients with treatment-resistant depression.

-For all studies, we will collect a wide array of neuroimaging data to fully understand the neural correlates of change with psilocybin and MDMA.
+For all studies, we will collect a wide array of neuroimaging data to fully understand the neural correlates of change with psilocybin.